-2023 2022
+2024 2023

 £'000 £'000

 Interest income

-Interest income from parent - total interest income (see note 3) 11,588
+Interest income from parent - total interest income (see note 3) 773 11,588

 Interest expense

-Interest expense to parent - total interest expense (see note 3) 4,522 64,450
+Interest expense to parent - total interest expense (see note 3) 88 4,522

 Management fees

-Management recharge from the Group - total management fees (see note 5) 2,555 9,728
+Management recharge from the Group - total management fees (see note 5) 1,854 2,555

-17. Financial risk management
+16. Financial risk management

 The Company's operations expose it to credit risk, liquidity risk and interest rate risk; it is not exposed to any significant foreign exchange, business or market risk.
-Responsibility for the control of overall risk lies with the board of directors, operating within a management framework established by the immediate parent company, Bank of Scotland plc, and the ultimate parent, LBG.
+Responsibility for the control of overall risk lies with the Board of Directors, operating within a management framework established by the immediate parent company, Bank of Scotland plc, and the ultimate parent, LBG.
 Interest rate and liquidity risk faced by the Company is in substance managed and borne by other Group undertakings which fund the Company and credit risk is carefully monitored by Retail Finance's credit committee and credit functions.
-Business risk is managed through regular reporting and oversight.